Self-isolate if you're returning from Italy, Switzerland, Austria, Germany says

 In her weekly podcast, Chancellor Angela Merkel urged people to reduce social contact, for example by children not visiting their grandparents.

-“Everyone can contribute with his or her personal behaviour ... so that the speed at which people become infected slows down so that our health care system is not overburdened,” she said.
+“Everyone can contribute with his or her personal behavior ... so that the speed at which people become infected slows down so that our health care system is not overburdened,” she said.